aka Dance of the Vampires; The Fearless Vampire Killers or Pardon Me But Your Teeth Are in My Neck

 If the truth be told, the film could have been cut even further.
 Even the cut version feels long and padded and one has doubts that Polanski’s full-length version would make it a better film.
 Roman Polanski is far too meticulous a director to work in the genre of knockabout slapstick that the film aims for.
 The film seems to consist mostly of clonks over the head, stumblings, inane gibberings, kicks in the ass, or in having the vampire hunters stake barrels of wine or tripping over coffin lids by accident.
 The middle of the film is taken up by at least a half-hour of running around the castle that seems to go on forever.
 It leaves one with sympathies with the distributor’s decision to cut the film.
 The Fearless Vampire Killers has a body of supporters but mostly it seems a work whose virtues are argued in isolated pieces rather than as a whole.

-The production values for the film are excellent – rather than the painted backdrop that would stand in for the standard Hammer castle, the castle is built with impressive three-dimensional detail over an entire soundstage.
+The production values for the film are excellent – rather than the painted backdrop that would stand in for the standard Hammer castle, the castle is built with impressive three-dimensional detail over an entire soundstage (built at Pinewood and Elstree studios in the UK).
 There is also a fine score from Polish composer Christopher (Krzysztof) Komeda.

 The other thing the film is noted for is Polanski’s becoming involved with his leading lady and co-star Sharon Tate.
 The two subsequently married and were expecting a child before Tate was murdered by followers of Charles Manson in August 1969.